tlevine/occupar/readme.md

-Negative perception makes people more likely to say they will "never" participate, regardless of the level of life stress, and having life stress makes this difference larger.
+Negative perception makes people more likely to say they will "never" participate, regardless of the level of external stress, and having external stress makes this difference larger.

 ## Ideas for future study
-It would be nice to pin down our nebulous concepts of life stress and negative perception.
+It would be nice to pin down our nebulous concepts of external stress and negative perception.
 Rather than qualifying the sorts of stresses and perceptions, we simply ignored which boxes people checked for questions 4c and 7c.
 It may be informative to see how the particular box that was checked relates to the question 8 result or other results.